-Several studies have shown that enteric coated peppermint capsules can help treat symptoms of IBS, such as pain, bloating, gas, and diarrhea.
-(Enteric coated capsules keep peppermint oil from being released in the stomach, which can cause heartburn and indigestion.)
+Several studies have shown that enteric-coated peppermint capsules can help treat symptoms of IBS, including pain, bloating, gas, and diarrhea.
+(Enteric-coated capsules keep peppermint oil from being released in the stomach, which can cause heartburn and indigestion.)
 However, a few studies have shown no effect.
-One study examined 57 people with IBS who received either enteric coated peppermint capsules or placebo twice a day for 4 weeks.
+One study examined 57 people with IBS who received either enteric-coated peppermint capsules or placebo twice a day for 4 weeks.
 Of the people who took peppermint, 75% had a significant reduction of IBS symptoms.
-Another study comparing enteric coated peppermint oil capsules to placebo in children with IBS found that after 2 weeks, 75% of those treated had reduced symptoms.
-Finally, a more recent study conducted in Taiwan found that patients who took an enteric coated peppermint oil formulation 3 - 4 times daily for one month had less abdominal distention, stool frequency, and flatulence than those who took a placebo.
+Another study comparing enteric-coated peppermint oil capsules to placebo in children with IBS found that after 2 weeks, 75% of those treated had reduced symptoms.
+Finally, a more recent study conducted in Taiwan found that patients who took an enteric-coated peppermint oil formulation 3 to 4 times daily for 1 month had less abdominal distention, stool frequency, and flatulence than those who took a placebo.
 Nearly 80% of the patients who took peppermint also had alleviation of abdominal pain.

-Peppermint, when applied topically, has a soothing and cooling effect on skin irritations caused by hives, poison ivy, or poison oak.
+Peppermint, when applied topically, has a soothing and cooling effect on skin irritation caused by hives, poison ivy, or poison oak.

 One small study suggested that peppermint applied to the forehead and temples helped reduce headache symptoms.

 Peppermint and its main active agent, menthol, are effective decongestants.
 Because menthol thins mucus, it is also a good expectorant, meaning it helps loosen phlegm and breaks up coughs.
 It is soothing and calming for sore throats (pharyngitis) and dry coughs.